Regional Expertise

 The Elevation Factor

 Understanding FEMA zones A, AE, X, and V is critical.
-While V-zones carry highest risk near open water, inland flooding during tropical storms is a reality for all Florida residents.
+V-zones carry the highest risk near open water, but inland flooding during tropical storms is a reality for all Florida residents.

 timer